Akalanka-sub/chathuratest/docs/README.md

 2. Current Date
 3. Agent
 4. Center
 5. Allow BackDate    :- Can be choosed required counter id for allow backdate.
-6. Allow to BackDate:- When the above boxes are complete clicking the 'Allow to BackDate' button complete the process.
+6. Allow to BackDate :- When the above boxes are complete clicking the 'Allow to BackDate' button complete the process.

 -   Run [Docsify CLI](#docsify-cli) web server.